backtracking/program-proofs-with-why3/README.md

 This repository follows the structure of Rustan's book, with one subdirectory per chapter.
 When relevant, source files contains comments about the differences between Dafny and Why3.
+Somehow, this is a Rosetta Stone in program verification.

 The Why3 programs have been verified using Why3 version 1.3.3 and off-the-shelf SMT solvers, namely Alt-Ergo 2.3.0, CVC4 1.7, and Z3